treshugart/react-ctrl/README.md

 const isOpen = `isOpen` in props ? props.isOpen : state.isOpen;
 ```

-This can get tedious to do for every single piece of state you want to implement this pattern.
-You could write your own abstractiosn that automate this, or you could use `react-ctrl`.
+This can get tedious to do for every single piece of state you want to implement this pattern for.
+You could write your own abstractions that automate this, or you could use `react-ctrl`.

 ## Usage